 Selected as one of The Best Lawyers in America in the Advertising Law and Information Technology Law areas, 2001-2014.

-Ranked nationally as a leading practitioner in the Advertising: Litigation area by Chambers USA, 2010-2013.
+Ranked nationally as a leading practitioner by Chambers USA in the Advertising: Litigation area, 2010-2014 and the Advertising: Transactional & Regulatory area, 2014.